wpify/custom-fields/README.md

 * E-mail `email`
 * Group `group`: To save multiple custom fields in one object.
 * HTML `html`: To print some piece of HTML in the settings.
+* Inner Blocks `inner_blocks`: To use inner blocks in Gutenberg editor.
 * Link `link`
 * Month `month`
 * Number `number`